DoyinFanimo/Assessment/README.md

 Page Object Model - This creates Object Repository for web UI elements.
 This is useful as it makes the codes reusable and easily maintained.
 It improve readability and reduces code duplication

+Assertion - This is used to validate the business requirement and ensures all business rules are followed